-The Search and Rescue Team Leader is responsible for le
+The Search and Rescue Team Leader is responsible for e

 directing team activities and keeping the Operations Officer informed of overall status.
 Search and Rescue Team Leader is considered a Team Member.
 Assignment: Team Leader: Team Leader: Designated Alternate: Primary Responsibilities: a.
 Obtain briefings from Operations Officer, noting injuries and other situations requiring responses. b.
 Assigning and recording teams based on available manpower, minimum 2 persons per team. c.
 Updating teams' reports on site map and recording exact location of damage and triage tally.
 2. Reports to: Operations Officer Search and Rescue Team Members The members of the Search and Rescue Team Members are responsible for performing search and rescue operations during an emergency.
-Periodically reporting to the Search and Rescue Team Leader on location, number and condition of injured.
-Assignments: Team Members: 1 1.
-Primary Responsibilities:
+Periodically reporting to the Search and Rescue Team Leader on location, number, and condition of injured.
+Assignments: Team Members: 1 Primary Responsibilities: Search assigned areas reporting gas leaks fires or

-- a.
-Search assigned areas, reporting gas leaks, fires, or structural damage to Search and Rescue Team Leader upon discovery. - b.
+- assigned areas, reporting gas leaks, fires, or structural damage to Search and Rescue Team Leader upon discovery. - b.
 Shut off gas or extinguish fires as appropriate.